April 5, 2019 9:00am-5:00pm

 Participants of this workshop will:

-- Use cases and clinical scenarios to consolidate knowledge gained from the online modules including wound bed preparation paradigm to develop a comprehensive wound care plan.
+- Use cases and clinical scenarios to consolidate knowledge of wound care principles gained from the online modules and allow participants to develop an integrated wound care plan.

 - Use research, evidence and critical thinking to select interventions that are likely to improve healing outcomes.